sdsc/sandbox-cluster-guide/workshop/config.md

 ## Setup `pinode-0` (the "Master" Node)

+_Hint: `pinode-0` goes to the left hand LCD panel._

-1. Boot the master node (pinode-0) with WiFi dongle (if needed), an HDMI cable, an ethernet cable, keyboard and mouse plugged in.
+1. Boot `pinode-0` with WiFi dongle (if needed), an HDMI cable, an ethernet cable, keyboard and mouse plugged in.
 1. If your SD cards have NOOBS pre-installed you will be prompted at the beginning to install the operating system Raspbian.
 Just select Raspbian and click install.